How much exercise does a French Bulldog need

-It is best to exercise them before meals.
+It is best to exercise before meals.
 French Bulldogs tend to become drowsy and prefer to just lay around when they are full.
 Daily walks will also provide an opportunity for mental stimulation from absorbing the sights, sounds, and smells.

 Free play and toys

 The French Bulldog is a playful little dog.
 They enjoy a good game with people, other dogs and often by themselves.
-Provide the opportunity for them to play whenever possible.
+Provide an opportunity for them to play whenever possible.
 This will help burn energy, stimulate their mind and strengthen their bond with you.
 Some suggestions for free play include;

 Play with other dogs